zetavg/chromium-website/site/for-testers/enable-logging/index.md

                     user's encrypted home directory, which resides under `/home/chronos`.
 *   Logs are overwritten each time you restart chrome.
-*   To enable logging from the render processes on Windows you also need the `--no-sandbox `command line flag.
+*   To enable logging from the render processes on Windows you need to output the log to a file specified by absolute path. e.g.
+            `--log-file=c:\src\log.txt` as well also specifying the
+            `--enable-logging` command line.

 *   To see WTF_LOG, use `--blink-platform-log-channels`